khulnasoft-lab/design.khulnasoft.com/contents/components/broadcast-message.md

 ## Specifications

 * Content within a broadcast message should use the container width when user preference is set to use fixed width.
-* The close button tooltip should read “Dismiss”.
+* The close button tooltip should read “Dismiss” on hover.

 ### Design